rosa240126/rosa/README.md

 # rosa
-source code of paper rosa will be coming soon
+source code of paper "ROSA: Recommendation of Omni Sequence Attention" will be coming soon